- Exceptionally sharp, vibrant screen

 - Some software features are not easy to find

 - Very expensive

-Watch our hands-on video of the Galaxy Note 4
+Watch our Galaxy Note 4 video

 Samsung Galaxy Note 4: DesignThe obvious thing to address here is the size.
 It's a big phone and big phones pose some handling issues.
 The Note 4, much like the Note 3, actually doesn't feel too ridiculous to use in one hand or to hold up to the ear to take a call.
 It doesn't mask its stature as well as the LG G3, but even for our smallish hands it didn't take long to make the adjustment.